ongov/ontario-design-system/packages/ontario-design-system-component-library-angular/README.md

 ## Introduction

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.
+This library is built using [`@stencil/angular-output-target`](https://www.npmjs.com/package/@stencil/angular-output-target) and supports Angular versions 18–21.
 It is based off the [Ontario Design System Component Library](https://www.npmjs.com/package/@ongov/ontario-design-system-component-library) built using [Stencil](https://stenciljs.com/).
 For more information, [find it on NPM](https://www.npmjs.com/package/@ongov/ontario-design-system-component-library-angular).

 ## Installation and usage